 Dear 13-Year-Old Girl,

 At thirteen, you have just boarded the teen train that will take you through a whole lot of stops on your journey of growing up.
-There will be lots fun and friends and opportunities as you travel through these years.
-But the ride will also be full of pressures, expectations and people who can persuade you to become someone you never meant to be and push you down paths you never wanted to go down.
+There will be lots of fun and friends and opportunities as you travel through these years.
+But the ride will also be full of pressures, expectations and people who can persuade you to become someone you were never meant to be and push you down paths you never wanted to go down.